olivia-zhou/cs411_A5_g6/docs/user stories.md

 Importance/Description: This feature is the backbone of our web app since we will base the length of the playlist pn the length of travel and store the playlists depending on the destination.
 Also, we decided that users do not have to log in to use this feature, or to check the weater, because not everybody always wants to download a playlist.
 This way, users will still be able to use our web app to determine important information for their travel plans with or without downloading a free playlist, depending on their mood.

-# 2. "as a user, I want to be able to login to Spotify in order to download playlists and listen to songs"
+# 2. "as a user, I want to be able to login to Spotify in order to add Spotify playlists to my Spotify account"

 Description: The user should press an imbedded Spotify prompt and be directed to a Spotify OAuth window so that they can authenticate.
 Once they do that, they will return to our main page with the Google Maps widget as mentioned in Story 1.
 This is necessary so that generated playlists can be added directly into the account of our users.
 Ideally, this will also allow us to pull and display a history of playlists that the authenticated user has generated with our application.